 I have been enjoying my first semester in graduate school tremendously as I study Nursing Issues.
 It feels like my brain is coming out of mothballs, and the group discussions are very enlightening.
 Our professor is excellent and gives interesting lectures.
 I just went to the hospital library to do some literature searches on my ethical dilemma for my paper.
 I have chosen to write about Euthanasia.
 I was surprised to learn that euthanasia (ending a person’s life) is legal in the Netherlands.
 We need to use the American Psychological Association (APA) format to write all our papers.
 I have a large textbook with all the writing rules for this format which is a bit overwhelming to learn.
 I also decided to invest in a personal computer to help me write my papers, so I am trying to learn this also.
-During my lunch break at work one day, I stopped at the local library and the librarian showed me how to use this pointer called a “mouse” to find my place on the screen.
-I am not very good at it yet, so I will have to keep practicing.
+During my lunch break at work one day, I stopped at the local library and the librarian showed me how to use this pointer called a mouse to find my place on the screen.
+I am clumsy with it so I will have to keep practicing.

-Thanksgiving Day, November, 1994
+Thanksgiving Day, November 1994

 We had a pleasant meal together, sharing what the Lord has been teaching us lately.

 If any of you lack wisdom, let him ask of God that giveth to all men liberally, and upbraideth not (ungrudgingly); and it shall be given him.
-James 1:5
+James 1:5 (KJV)

-George and I sometimes laugh about our Thanksgiving dinner together when I gave him three hours of my time!
+George and I sometimes laugh about our Thanksgiving dinner together when I gave him three hours of my time.
 He later married a dear friend of mine from church, and they are both growing faithfully in the Lord.